Learn more about how we are responding to the coronavirus pandemic in Afghanistan.

 Emergency support in Herat

 In April, we started working in the emergency department of Herat regional hospital, one of the largest health facilities in western Afghanistan, and gave staff training on improving patient flow in the hospital, triage, and managing mass casualty situations.
 It is estimated that around 150,000 internally displaced people arrived in the city during the year, from conflict- and drought-affected areas of Herat, Badghis, and Ghor provinces.
 In December, we set up a winter clinic for internally displaced people on the outskirts of the city, with a focus on care for women and children under five.
+Please donate to support our work in Afghanistan and other countries around the world now.

 Drug-resistant tuberculosis (DR-TB) in Kandahar